Bastion (video game): Development

 The narrator was added early in the game's development as a way to provide background details and depth to the world without requiring the player to read long strings of text or wait through cutscenes.
 To avoid slowing the pace of the action-oriented gameplay, the team had the narrator mainly speak in short, evocative phrases, with long pauses between speaking parts.
 The narrator is intended to feel like an "old acquaintance" to the player, a connection built by his commentary on the player's actions as they happen, both major and minor.
 Kasavin sought to make the game feel as if it were the player's story, rather than just a story being watched.
 The development of Bastion was chronicled in the monthly Building the Bastion video series from October 2010 to May 2011 in which Supergiant Games collaborated with Kasavin's former GameSpot co-workers at Giant Bomb.
 The videos showed early game concepts in addition to the process of building the final game, as well as interviews with the team.

 Supergiant Games showed an early, unplayable version of the game at the March 2010 Game Developers Conference, to little acclaim.
 They debuted a playable version of the game at the September 2010 Penny Arcade Expo, where it was well received.
 After a strong showing at the March 2011 Game Developers Conference, Warner Bros.
-Interactive Entertainment signed on to publish and distribute the game.
-This publishing agreement lasted until September 2019, when Supergiant Games took over as publisher on all platforms.
+Interactive Entertainment (WBIE) signed on to publish and distribute the game.
 The team decided to partner with a publisher in order to get through the process of Xbox Live certification.
-Bastion was released on July 20, 2011 for Xbox Live Arcade (XBLA), and on August 16, 2011 for digital distribution on Windows through Steam.
+Bastion was released on July 20, 2011, for Xbox Live Arcade (XBLA), and on August 16, 2011, for digital distribution on Windows through Steam.
 It was released as a browser game for Google Chrome on December 9, 2011.
-A version for Mac OS X was made available via the Mac App Store on April 26, 2012 along with a SteamPlay update for Mac OS X and Windows.
+A version for Mac OS X was made available via the Mac App Store on April 26, 2012, along with a SteamPlay update for Mac OS X and Windows.
 Ports followed for PlayStation 4 on April 7, 2015, PlayStation Vita on December 5, 2015, Xbox One on December 12, 2016, and Nintendo Switch on September 13, 2018.
+After the publishing agreement with WBIE expired in September 2019, Supergiant Games took over as publisher on all platforms.